NUS-LinS-Lab/Mobile-Manipulation/README.md

 ![Scene](imgs/scene.png)

-In this project, you should accomplish:
+In this project, the task is to:

-1. Navigate the robot to the bedside table to see the cup.
-The goal image is at `imgs/goal.png`.
+1. Navigate the Mobot to the drawer
-2. Pick up the cup.
+2. Pick up the mug
-3. Open the drawer and place the cup in it, then close the drawer.
+3. Place it into the drawer

+We provide an example control code for the robot in `simulation/main.py`.

+# Requirement

+You should implement the navigation and motion planning algorithms by yourself to accomplish the task.

 # Installation